 - Increasing the competitiveness of Australian industry

 - Using the benefits of economic growth for the long-term advantage of all

 - Implementing an international tax on currency transfers (Tobin tax)

-- Implementing a price on carbon and international carbon tax
+- Implementing a price on carbon and an international carbon tax

 The major economic challenges that lie ahead derive from international inequity and environmental problems associated with oil resource depletion and global warming.
 Insufficient provision has been made in Australia for looming environmental problems, especially in terms of water conservation and addressing dry land salinity.

 Eliminating world poverty is a feasible goal, requiring the fostering of aid, trade and good governance, but will not be achieved without a far greater degree of international goodwill and co-operation.
 The continuing and egregious nature of global religious conflict is a severe impediment to achieving the co-operation required.
 Secular values must be promoted and secular policies implemented far more widely in order to achieve this.

 Addressing global inequity requires genuine trade liberalisation, but this alone is insufficient.
 To provide global funds for poverty reduction programs, the Secular Party supports the implementation of a tax on international currency transactions (the Tobin tax).